octavifs/octavifs-blog/content/project/sauron.md

 ## Automatic retinal disease detection

-I partnered with Optretina, a

-Automatic screening of diabetic retinopathy using digital fundus imaging on retina.

-Currently working on this.
-TBD.
+I partnered with Optretina, a leading opthalmology telemedicine startup in Spain to develop a new product for automated retinal disease detection based on deep learning.
+During my tenure there I lead the development of two new products: [Sauron and Jarvis](https://www.optretina.com/health-corporations/).